SandaniM/Air-Ticket-Reservation-System/README.md

 # Air-Ticket-Reservation-System
-This is a simple project using Java basics and database(Mysql)
+This is a simple project using Java basics and database(Mysql)✈️✈️✈️